martdegraaf/martdegraaf.github.io/src/blog/content/posts/verifyLogged-with-xunit.md

 ---
-title: "How to verify that ILogger actually logged an error?"
+title: "How to verify that ILogger logged an error?"
 date: 2022-07-28T18:00:00+02:00
 publishdate: 2022-07-29T00:00:00+02:00
 draft: false